 Dr. Breitbart is Chairman, and the Jimmie C Holland Chair in Psychiatric Oncology, Department of Psychiatry & Behavioral Sciences, Memorial Sloan-Kettering Cancer Center, New York, NY.
 Dr. Breitbart is also Attending Psychiatrist, Palliative Medicine Service, Department of Medicine at Memorial Sloan-Kettering Cancer Center and Professor of Clinical Psychiatry at Weill Medical College of Cornell University.

 Linda Emanuel, BA, MA, PhD, MB, MD

-Dr. Emanuel is working on ways to include Dignity Therapy as a standard palliative care service, particularly in hospices.
+Dr. Emanuel’s work includes ways to include Dignity Therapy as a standard palliative care service, particularly in hospices.
 She is also is the Founder and Principal of the Education in Palliative and End-of-Life Care Project and the Patient Safety Education Project.

 Dr. Emanuel is a psychoanalyst with a general practice, working with adults and children.
 She has a special interest in people coping with serious illness and loss.
 She lives near Boston and works for the most part by videoconference with people wherever they are.
 Dr. Emanuel has a special interest in people coping with serious illness and loss that continues from her many years working as an academic internist in palliative medicine.
 She is a member of the Boston Psychoanalytic Society and a Professor Emerita of Medicine at Northwestern University’s Medical School.
 Dr. Emanuel was formerly Director of the Buehler Center on Aging.